LGBTQ culture in India: Celebrity Support to Decriminalize Homosexuality

-Along with the curative petition, submitted by NGOs, to the Supreme Court of India, leading to the five-judge constitutional bench to re-consider the repeal of section 377, a petition was filed by five gay celebrities.
+Along with the curative petition submitted by NGOs to the Supreme Court of India, leading to the five-judge constitutional bench reconsidering the repeal of section 377, a petition was filed by five gay celebrities.

 The petition was covered by various news articles, including The Times of India, stating, "The petitioners are lesbian, gay and bisexual (LGBT) citizens of India whose rights to sexuality, sexual autonomy, choice of sexual partner, life, privacy, dignity and equality, along with the other fundamental rights guaranteed under Part-III of Constitution, are violated by Section 377."
-This is the first time those that are directly effected by the 2013 decision have addressed the court in his manner.
-The petitioners are, NS Johar (dancer), Sunil Mehra (journalist), Ritu Dalmia (chef), Aman Nath (hotelier), and Ayesha Kapoor (business executive).The petition was not reviewed or added by the Supreme Court; stating that there are already petitions of the same nature that the court is reviewing at the moment, and advised the celebrities to wait until the decision is out before further pursuing this issue.
+This is the first time those that are directly affected by the 2013 decision have addressed the court in this manner.
+The petitioners are NS Johar (dancer), Sunil Mehra (journalist), Ritu Dalmia (chef), Aman Nath (hotelier), and Ayesha Kapoor (business executive).The petition was not reviewed or added by the Supreme Court, stating that there are already petitions of the same nature that the court is reviewing at the moment, and advised the celebrities to wait until the decision is out before further pursuing this issue.

 In 2019, Nartaki Natraj became the first trans person to receive the prestigious Padma Shri.